shenjinti/go722/README.md

 # go722

-This is a G722 codec binding with Go, source code from [sippy/libg722](https://github.com/sippy/libg722)
+This is a simple G722 codec implementation in Go.

 ## Installation
 ```bash